PFAS Treatment

 What is PFAS?

 Per- and polyfluoroalkyl substances (PFAS) are a family of more than 5,000 man-made chemical compounds.
 They are generally grouped into long-chain or short-chain designations depending on the number of carbons in the chemical composition of the compound.
-Long-chain PFAS such as Perfluorooctane sulfonic acid (PFOS) and Perfluorooctanoic acid (PFOA) generally contain 6 or more carbons.
-Short-chain PFAS like Perfluorobutane sulfonic acid (PFBS), and Perfluorobutanoic acid (PFBA) generally contain 5 or fewer carbons.
+Long-chain PFAS, such as perfluorooctane sulfonic acid (PFOS) and perfluorooctanoic acid (PFOA), generally contain 6 or more carbons.
+Short-chain PFAS like perfluorobutane sulfonic acid (PFBS), and perfluorobutanoic acid (PFBA) generally contain 5 or fewer carbons.
 These compounds were developed as early as the 1940s and are used in many industries for a wide variety of purposes.
 The compounds were often used as surfactants and valued for their hydrophobic (repels water) and oleophobic (repels oil, fat, and grease) properties.

 Where is PFAS found?

-PFAS is found in many consumer products like non-stick pans, cleaning products, and water repellent fabrics.
+PFAS is found in many consumer products like non-stick pans, cleaning products, and water-repellent fabrics.
 Food packaging and processing equipment frequently utilize PFAS as well.
 A common source of PFAS in groundwater and soil is runoff from industrial sites that use, process, or apply PFAS or locations downstream of where firefighting foams have been utilized.
 Additionally, as a bio-accumulative compound, PFAS is found in living organisms like fish, animals, and humans.

 Why is PFAS a problem?